 The decade opened with a familiar name taking centre stage; the sixth generation of Compatt had arrived, built on a common architecture that would allows users to do more, with less and for longer.

 Technology streams would continue to converge, with hybrid acoustic-inertial instruments changing the game for AUVs, which were finally coming of age.
-They’d be joined by uncrewed surface vessels equipped with Sonardyne payloads to enable ocean floor data to acquired on demand – all without sending people to sea.
+They’d be joined by uncrewed surface vessels equipped with Sonardyne payloads to enable ocean floor data to be acquired on demand – all without sending people to sea.